 Monitoring and Reporting Program: If any find is determined to be significant, representatives of the TRWC shall document consultation with the qualified archaeologist (and tribal representative if a tribal cultural resource) and determination of recommended protection and/or avoidance measures or other appropriate mitigation.
 The TRWC shall prepare a memorandum incorporating notes and records from the contractor and qualified archaeologist to document steps taken to comply with the avoidance measures or other appropriate mitigation.
-The TRWC shall prepare a superprivate mitigation.
 The memorandum shall be saved as a file copy by the LRWQCB and submitted to the Northeast Information Center.